 While it is a busy time being in the hospital and adjusting to being a family of three, we also had quite a bit of quality time that I don’t think I’ll ever forget.
 Medical City Dallas provides a “celebration” meal for new parents and they even wheeled in a small table and chairs, making it feel like we were at a restaurant rather than in a hospital.
 We feasted on steak and pasta with shrimp, salads and a yummy chocolate dessert.
 It was a wonderful way to end our hospital stay and celebrate this new chapter in our lives.

 It may not have been as glamorous as a wedding day, but my birth experience was just as memorable.
 And, like I’m sure many moms will say, much different than I anticipated!
 I know the wonderful care I received at Medical City Dallas played a huge part in the delivery of my precious daughter and in my own recovery.
 I would choose this team and hospital again if I had to do it all over!

-Medical City Dallas opens its new Women’s Hospital in April 2018.
+Medical City Dallas' new Women’s Hospital is now open!
 Come and be one of the first to tour and deliver in this amazing new space.

 Susan is a communicator and frequent Google-er.
-She resides in Plano with her husband, their daughter, Avery, and fur-baby, Lucy.
+She loves to hang out with her husband, their daughter, Avery, and fur-baby, Lucy.
 Follow her as she navigates the uncharted waters of pregnancy, motherhood and all that comes with it.